• FAQ's – Archival Storage Boxes

 Q: What’s the best way to store my old family photos so they don’t fade or get damaged?
 1. Use Archival Quality Boxes

-• Store your photos in archival-safe boxes made from acid-free, lignin-free boxboard.
-For example, our Full Top Boxes are made from heavyweight boxboard and are both acid-free and buffered, which helps protect your photos long-term.
+• Store your photos in archival-safe boxes made from acid-free, lignin-free materials.
+For example, our Metal Edge Boxes are made from heavyweight boxboard and are both acid-free and buffered, which helps protect your photos long-term.

-• For larger photographs choose a drop-front box so you can access your photos without bending or flexing them.
-A good option is the Archival Methods 16.5×20.5×3" Drop Front Box.
+• For larger photographs choose a 1-1/2'' or 3'' Drop Front Box so you can access your photos without bending or flexing them.
 See the selection below.

 Choose a Kit That Matches Your Collection Size